 Echocardiography (echo) is an ultrasound that uses sound waves to examine the heart's structure and motion.
 During this safe, painless test, the individual lies still while a technician moves a device over the chest.
 It gives off a silent sound wave that bounces off the heart, creating images of the chambers and valves.
 The echo can tell the doctor how thick the heart muscle is and how well the heart is pumping.
-A two-dimensional echocardiogram coupled with Doppler flow studies is generally considered to be the most useful diagnostic test in evaluation of individuals with heart failure, though other tests may be useful for providing information regarding the nature and severity of the failure.
+A two-dimensional echocardiogram coupled with Doppler flow studies is generally considered to be the most useful diagnostic test in the evaluation of individuals with heart failure, though other tests may be useful for providing information regarding the nature and severity of the failure.

 Radionuclide ventriculography or multiple-gated acquisition scanning (MUGA) is a nuclear medicine test that involves injecting a small amount of radioactive dye into a vein, then taking pictures of the heart as it pumps blood.
 Like an echo, this test shows how much blood the heart can pump with each beat.
-The dye used for this test is typically iodine-based, so it is imperative to notify the technician of patient’s allergies to iodine, or shellfish (which contain iodine).
+The dye used for this test is typically iodine-based, so it is imperative to notify the technician of patient allergies to iodine, or shellfish (which contain iodine).

 The above tests allow the physician to determine the nature of the problem by estimating the functioning of the heart's ventricles.
 These chambers may have lost some of their power to pump blood to the body, or their ability to relax and fill with blood.
 This information, along with the ejection fraction reading, will be used to determine what treatments would be most effective.

-Angiography is a further diagnostic test that may be helpful in some clients.
+Angiography is a further diagnostic test that may be helpful for some clients.
 This examination involves injecting contrast dye into a vein in the groin or arm.
 An x-ray is taken that will show any coronary artery blockage.

 An exercise stress test is also part of a normal work-up for heart failure.
 This test records the heart's activity during exercise, either walking on a treadmill or pedaling a stationary bike, in order to see whether the heart responds normally to the stress of exercise.

 Statistics can be cold and impersonal.
 They also tend to portray a singular viewpoint.
 An individual with a diagnosis of heart failure can live a long life given early intervention and proper ongoing treatment.
 The death rate is highest in the first year after an official diagnosis, possibly due to the severity of the initiating or causative medical condition leading to the diagnosis.
 Survival following the diagnosis of congestive heart failure is worse in black ethnic groups than it is in other groups, and high blood pressure certainly plays a factor in this.
 It is also worse in men than women; but, even in women, only about 20 percent survive much longer than 8 to 12 years from the time of diagnosis.
 In fact, the outlook for any person diagnosed with heart failure is not much better than for most forms of cancer.
-The fatality rate for congestive heart failure is especially high, with one in five persons dying within the first year following diagnoses.
+The fatality rate for congestive heart failure is especially high, with one of every five persons newly diagnosed dying within the first year following recognition of the condition.
 Of these early deaths, sudden cardiac death is common, occurring at a rate of six to nine times that of the general population.

 For those with heart failure who make it through the difficult first few years following diagnosis, the causes of death broaden out somewhat, though sudden cardiac death remains a possibility.
-Many clients with heart failure die from complications of infections, like pneumonia, that target areas with increased vulnerability due to the comorbid condition of heart failure, although any form of infection is life threatening to a person with a weakened heart.
+Many clients with heart failure die from complications of infections, like pneumonia, that target areas with increased vulnerability due to the comorbid condition of heart failure, although any form of infection is life-threatening to a person with a weakened heart.
 Attempts to get good numbers on heart failure mortality are difficult as the official cause of death may be a hodgepodge of diagnoses that exclude the root cause of heart failure.
 For example, a diagnosis of pulmonary edema could really mean the presence of heart failure.
 However it might be phrased, heart failure remains a highly lethal condition.

 Controlling electrolyte shifts is a major factor in dysrhythmia control in heart failure clients.
-Basic lab work is therefore needed on a routine basis, and a thorough cardiac work-up is also an early must.
+Basic lab work is therefore needed on a routine basis, and a thorough cardiac workup is also an early must.
 Of particular interest are the results of the 12-lead EKG, both during stress and non-stress, as this will show how the heart’s electrical activity is actually functioning.